-Prefers a dynamic environment.
+Thrives on change.
 Able to remain focused and positive in times of significant change.
-Fairly easy-going and relaxed.
-However, may be perceived as too easy-going under certain circumstances.
+Sees self as very flexible and easy-going.
+However, they may often be perceived as too easy-going under certain circumstances.
 Describe a time where you had to adapt to some significant changes at work.
 How did you feel?
 How did you handle the change?